pre6/pre6.github.io/resume.md

 ### Data Integration Specialist — ERIS (Environmental Risk Information Services)
 *Aug 2024 – Jan 2026 · North York, ON*

+- Conceived and delivered an NLP-based address parsing system using spaCy NER, pitching the idea directly to the Director of Data and bringing it to production six months later in collaboration with the lead data engineer — improving geocoding accuracy by ~50% and significantly reducing manual processing time.
+- Designed and maintained scalable ETL pipelines using PL/SQL and Python, integrating structured and spatial datasets into enterprise GIS systems.
+- Built automated data validation and QA frameworks to ensure high data integrity across ingestion and transformation stages.
+- Integrated geospatial datasets (SHP, GDB) into GIS pipelines, ensuring compatibility with ESRI geocoding and spatial analysis tools.
+- Trained and onboarded new team members, ensuring effective knowledge transfer and adherence to best practices.
-ERIS was my first real immersion in a data engineering environment, and it confirmed something I already suspected about myself: I'm drawn to problems where software can quietly take the pain out of someone's day.

-The biggest thing I built there was an NLP-based address parsing system.
-Address standardization was tedious, error-prone work that our team did manually in SQL.
-I pitched the idea directly to the Director of Data, built a proof of concept using spaCy NER, and had it in production six months later — working closely with the lead data engineer to integrate it into our existing pipeline.
-Geocoding accuracy improved by around 50%, and team members noticeably spent far fewer hours on manual parsing.
-Making people's work better in ways that compound is what I love doing.
+ERIS was a first real immersion in a corporate data engineering environment, and it confirmed something already suspected: the most satisfying problems are the ones where software can quietly take the pain out of someone's day.
+The address parser started as a personal project — address standardization was tedious, error-prone work the team did manually in SQL, and it seemed like exactly the kind of thing a model could learn.
+The idea was pitched directly to the Director of Data, a proof of concept was built, and six months later it was in production.
+Working closely with the lead data engineer to fit it into the existing pipeline, and then watching team members spend noticeably fewer hours on parsing — that's the kind of outcome that makes the work feel worth it.

-Beyond that project, I designed and maintained ETL pipelines in PL/SQL and Python, built automated data validation and QA frameworks, and integrated geospatial datasets (SHP, GDB) into ESRI-compatible GIS workflows.
-I also trained and onboarded new team members, which I found genuinely rewarding — good knowledge transfer is its own kind of engineering problem.

 **Key tools:** Python · spaCy · PL/SQL · dbt · ESRI/GIS · ETL pipeline design